garfix/nli-go/doc/remarks.md

+## 2021-03-23

+The movements in the blocks world demo are now animated.
+The fact that the hand moved from A to B directly now became obvious, since it moved the blocks through other blocks.
+The hand now first moves up, before moving the block to another location.

+I dropped the idea of using `go:action()` to communicate changes to the outside world.
+All interaction is now done via `wait_for()` relations.

+The animation also reveals another problem: when the system builds a stack, it first decides on a location, then builds it.
+When building the first block, it may need to place the objects on top of it in some location.
+And it chooses the exact location where the stack should be.
+Later, the rest of the stack is still placed there.
+A solution could be to exclude this intended location from free space.

 ## 2021-03-15

 I must now create a more general communication protocol between the system (as a server) and the client (for example website).